-How to prepare your Shopify webshop for the Netherlands and Belgium by Linda Blijenberg
+5 steps to prepare your Shopify shop for The Netherlands and Belgium by Linda Bleijenberg

 In internetland, that’s prehistory.

 Hence, we thought it was time for an update.
 Because in the year 2017 it is actually quite easy to prepare your Shopify webshop for the Dutch or Belgian market.
 How?
 With a series of super-convenient apps and integrations.
 Since 2013 a lot has happened in that area, and by now Shopify is completely compatible with the Low Lands.
 The best proof: the growing number of Dutch and Belgian webshops running on Shopify.

 Since Code helped build quite a lot of them, we can tell you exactly what you should do, and which apps and integrations you need.
 For practically every Shopify webshop we launch, we methodically tick off the steps in the list below.
 Success guaranteed!

 Step 1: translate your Shopify theme

 Shopify is an English-language application.
 But of course you want to launch your Dutch webshop in Dutch.
 This is not just a matter of entering your texts and product descriptions in Dutch.
 Next to that, you will have to translate all the microcopy (short little sentences like "Click here to order", or "we have received your order").
 You can do this by translating your Shopify theme: how this is done is explained in this video-tutorial.

 Step 2: make your site multilingual

 In Belgium, support for a multilingual site is a must.
 And many Dutch webshops also want an English version of their site.
 How do you enable this in Shopify?